 There are two types of salary sacrifice, namely:

 - Simple or ‘Standard’ Salary Sacrifice – it lowers your gross income, which can increase your net profit or take-home pay, by decreasing the amount of tax you need to pay based on your salary.

 - SMART (Save More and Reduce Tax) Salary Sacrifice – it lowers your monthly income by the amount you’d pay into your pension pot, thus attaining the same amount of take-home pay.
 Doing this saves more into your pension scheme by paying less tax on pension contributions.

-Shariah-compliant pension plans are pensions that put in funds per the Islamic codes on finance—for instance, Shariah-compliant pensions limit or disregard investments in particular companies like tobacco, alcohol or arms.
+Shariah-compliant pension plans are pensions that are put in funds per the Islamic codes on finance—for instance, Shariah-compliant pensions limit or disregard investments in particular companies like tobacco, alcohol, or arms.

 Self-Invested Personal Pension (SIPP)

 A self-invested personal pension (SIPP) is a form of defined contributions pension plan that allows you to choose how to invest your finances.
 You can either opt to manage your investments yourself or appoint a fund manager to make investment decisions on your behalf.

 State Earnings-Related Pension Scheme (SERPS)

 Also referred to as the additional state pension, SERPS was a policy put in place between 1978 and 2002.
 It provided pensioners with a top-up on their basic state pension.

 80% of those who signed up for SERPS opted out, meaning that the government paid their excess National Insurance Contributions into a personal pension called a protected rights pension.